-How does PBOT determine if a lease is required?
+How does PBOT determine if a utility vault lease is required?

-Once you learn your development requires a lease, you should reach out to the PBOT Right of Way Acquisition Section (RWA) at 503.823.1372 or email@example.com.
-RWA will direct the applicant to fill out the lease application, review the lease template, and pay the associated lease drafting fee (as found on PBOT’s fee schedule https://www.portlandoregon.gov/citycode/article/405864) .
-When these items are submitted to RWA and any requested revisions to the lease document are approved, the lease will be drafted and sent to the applicant for signature(s).
-There may be circumstances where additional information is required in order for RWA to complete the final lease document.
-When RWA receives the signed and notarized lease back from the lessee and verifies signature authority, they will remove this hold on the permit within the City’s AMAMDA permitting system, thus allowing others, such as DR, to verify this completed item.
+After these items are submitted and PBOT approves any requested revisions, PBOT will draft a lease and send the document for signature(s).
+In some cases, PBOT may need additional information before completing the final lease.
+When PBOT's Right-of-Way Acquisition team receives the signed and notarized lease back from the lessee and verifies signature authority, they will remove the hold on the permit within the city’s AMAMDA permitting system, thus allowing others, such as Development Review, to verify the completed item.
 The documents will also then be routed for internal signatures.

-Rent is calculated using a consistent formula that includes several factors such as market value and the dimensions of the vault.
-Market value is determined by RWA using several factors including comparisons of bare land sales, zoning, and Floor to Area Ratio.
-The lease dimensions are determined by UP and are based on the utility plans.
-The dimensions include not just the vault, but also the vents, and a 1’ buffer around all sides within the right-of-way.
-The following algorithm is then applied to determine the rent: square footage x $/square foot x 50% alienation rate x 10% rate of return.
-Certain affordable housing projects may be eligible for a rental discount, but all leases must at least meet the minimum lease rate as set by City Council and the PBOT Fee Schedule (https://www.portlandoregon.gov/citycode/article/405864).
+PBOT uses a consistent formula to calculate the rent for a utility vault lease based on factors such as market value and the vault dimensions.
+PBOT's Right-of-Way Acquisition team determines market value using several factors, including comparisons of bare land sales, zoning, and floor-to-area ratio.
+The lease dimensions are determined by PBOT's Utility Permitting team and are based on the utility plans.
+The dimensions include not just the vault but also the vents as well as a 1-foot buffer around all sides within the right-of-way.
+The following algorithm is then applied to determine rent: square footage x $/square foot x 50% alienation rate x 10% rate of return.
+Note: certain affordable housing projects may be eligible for a rental discount, but all leases must at least meet the minimum lease rate as set by Portland City Council.